 Tell an enthusiastic young writer you need them to write a 2,000 word article, and there's a good chance they'll return with 4,000 words of mostly unusable material.
 On the other hand, tell them you need 500 words and not a single word more...and they might just come up with something great.

-I'm quite fond of the Orson Well's quote, "The enemy of art is the absence of limitations," and I think it can be applied wonderfully to word count.
+I'm quite fond of the Orson Wells quote, "The enemy of art is the absence of limitations," and I think it can be applied wonderfully to word count.
 Keep the book short, and you're much more likely to create good art.
 At the very least, you'll reduce the chances of creating bad art.

 The only thing worse than a bad novel is a bad novel of epic length!